On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference: Introduction

 In a graph $\mathcal{G}$, $X_i$ is a {parent} of $X_j$ and $X_j$ is a {child} of $X_i$ if $X_i\rightarrow X_j$, and $X_i$ is a {sibling} of $X_j$ if $X_i - X_j$.
 Two vertices $X_i$ and $X_j$ are {adjacent} and called {neighbors} of each other if they are connected by an edge.
 We use $pa(X_i, \cal G)$, $ch(X_i, \cal G)$, $sib(X_i, \cal G)$, and $adj(X_i, \cal G)$ to denote the sets of parents, children, siblings, and adjacent vertices of $X_i$ in $\mathcal{G}$, respectively.
 A graph is called {complete} if every two distinct vertices are adjacent.
 A vertex is {simplicial} if its neighbors induce a complete subgraph.

 A {path} is a sequence of distinct vertices $(X_{1},\cdots,X_{n})$ such that any two consecutive vertices are adjacent. $X_{1}$ and $X_{n}$ are endpoints and the others are intermediate nodes.
 A path connecting $X\in\mathbf{X}$ and $Y\in\mathbf{Y}$ is {proper} if the intermediate nodes on the path are not in $\mathbf{X}\cup \mathbf{Y}$.
 If every two distinct vertices in a graph are connected by a path, then the graph is {connected}.
-A path from $X_{1}$ to $X_{n}$ is {partially directed} if $X_{i} \leftarrow X_{i+1}$ does not occur in $\cal {G}$ for any $i=1, \ldots, n-1$.
+A path from $X_1$ to $X_n$ is partially directed if $X_i \leftarrow X_{i+1}$ does not occur in $\cal G$ for any $i=1,...,n-1$ and $X_i \to X_{i+1}$ for some $i=1,...,n-1$.
 Moreover, a path from $X_{1}$ to $X_{n}$ is {possibly causal} if $X_{i} \leftarrow X_{j}$ does not occur in $\cal {G}$ for any $i,j=1, \ldots, n$ and $i<j$, and is non-causal otherwise~\citep{perkovic2017interpreting}.
-A partially directed path is {directed} ({undirected}) if every edge on it is directed (undirected).
-A (partially directed, directed, or undirected) cycle is a (partially directed, directed, or undirected) path from $X_{1}$ to $X_{n}$ together with a directed or an undirected edge from $X_{n}$ to $X_{1}$.
+A path from $X_1$ to $X_n$ is {directed} if $X_i \to X_{i+1}$ for every $i=1,...,n-1$, and is undirected if $X_i - X_{i+1}$ for every $i=1,...,n-1$.
+A partially directed (directed, or undirected) cycle is a partially directed (directed, or undirected) path from $X_{1}$ to $X_{n}$ together with a directed or an undirected edge (a directed edge, or an undirected edge) from $X_{n}$ to $X_{1}$.
 A directed graph is {acyclic} (DAG) if there are no directed cycles.
 A partially directed acyclic graph (PDAG) is a partially directed graph without directed cycles.
-A chain graph is a partially directed graph in which partially directed cycles are all undirected.
+A chain graph is a partially directed graph with no partially directed cycles~\citep{lauritzen2002chain}.
 The length of a path (cycle) is the number of edges on the path (cycle).
 A vertex $X_i$ is an {ancestor} of $X_j$ and $X_j$ is a {descendant} of $X_i$ if there is a directed path from $X_i$ to $X_j$ or $X_i = X_j$; the sets of ancestors and descendants of $X_i$ in $\cal G$ are denoted by $an(X_i, \cal G)$ and $de(X_i, \cal G)$, respectively.
 A vertex $X_j$ is a possible descendant of $X_i$ if there is a possibly causal path from $X_i$ to $X_j$.
 A {chord} of a path (cycle) is an edge joining two nonconsecutive vertices on the path (cycle).
 An undirected graph is {chordal} if it has no chordless cycle with length greater than three.